Air speed and blowing pressure in woodwind and brass instruments: how important are they?

-The flow through a pipe increases if you increase the speed at which the air flows, or the cross section of the pipe: the average air speed multiplied by the cross section gives the average air flow rate.
+The flow through a pipe increases if you increase either the speed at which the air flows, or the cross section of the pipe: the average air speed multiplied by the cross section gives the average air flow rate.
 (Think of a mountain stream: slow speed in a wide deep section (large cross section) leading to the nearby rapids, where the cross section is small so the speed is high, but the same average volume flow (in L/s) through each.)
-So let's consider a place in our mouth or throat where the cross section is about ten square centimeters (= 10−3 m2).
-Divide this into our range of likely flows and we get a range of air speeds from 0.1 to 1 metre per second — at that point with the large cross section.
-Now consider a location with low cross section, say a tenth of a square centimeter (= 10−5 m2).
-Such a value is small but possible for the lip aperture of a flutist, between a trumpet player's lips, or between a clarinet reed and mouthpiece.
-(An oboe reed cross section is even smaller.)
+So let's consider a place in our mouth or throat where the cross section is about three square centimetres (= 3 × 10−4 m2).
+Divide this into our range of likely flows and we get a range of average air speeds from 0.3 to 3 metre per second — at that point with this relatively large cross section.
+Now consider a location with a small cross section, say a tenth of a square centimetre (= 10−5 m2).
+Such a value is small but possible for the lip aperture of a flutist, between a trumpet player's lips, or sometimes between a clarinet reed and mouthpiece.
+(An oboe reed opening is even smaller.)
 If the tongue is held near the hard palate (e.g. in an 'ee' configuration), the cross section there would have an intermediate value, say roughly 1 square centimetre, but it would vary depending on the tongue shape.